zeppelinos/basil/readme.md

 Same as "Running the spp locally" but modify `ACTIVE_NETWORK` in `src/js/constants.js` to `config.networks.development`.

-Then start `ganache-cli --deterministic` and run `npm run deploy`.
+Then start `ganache-cli --deterministic` and run `npm run deploy`.
 This will run the contracts deployment script on the local network.
 If you have problems with an account not being recognized, change the used account address in `package.json`'s deploy script.